Rawenxy/sneakers_bot/README.md

    bot.polling()
 ```

+You need to create your own config.py the file in which the secret of the moon will be TG_TOKEN, CONNECTION_STRING(for MongoDB)

+You also need to install dependencies:

 ```bash
 pip install -r requirements.txt
 ```
-You need to create your own config.py the file in which the secret of the moon will be TG_TOKEN, CONNECTION_STRING(for MongoDB)

 ## How to use Mongo DB?